FZJ-INM1-BDA/siibra-python/docs/developer.rst

 * **Volume:** is a complete 3D object, typically a complete brain.
 * **Volume provider:** is a resource that provides access to volumes.
 A volume can have multiple providers in different formats.
-* **Variant:** refers to alternative representations of the same volume.
-  (e.g. inflated surface).
+* **Variant:** refers to alternative representations of the same volume (e.g. inflated surface).
   * If the volume has variants, they need to be listed in the configuration file.
 * **Fragments:** are individually addressable components of a volume.

   * If a volume has fragments, either the user or the code needs to retrieve from multiple sources to access the complete volume.
   * Fragments need to be named (e.g. left and right hemisphere), because they inevitably split the whole object into distinct anatomical parts that require semantic labeling.
 * **Brain regions (label):** are structures mapped inside a specific volume or fragment.

-    * The structure appears by interpreting the labels inside the volume listed in the configuration file.
-        * In special cases, a brain region could be represented by the complete volume or fragment.
+  * The structure appears by interpreting the labels inside the volume listed in the configuration file. *In special cases, a brain region could be represented by the complete volume or fragment.*
 * **Volume index:** the index of the volume in case there is more than one;
   typically used for probability maps, where each area has a different volume.
 * **Z:** for 4D volumes, it specifies the 4th coordinate identifying an actual